imyousuf/james/README.txt

     Trace out JAMES actions in /logs/*info.log.
-    Action that will be taken by JAMES on incoming mail are configurated in the mailet pipe line (/conf/james.conf.xml).
+    Action that will be taken by JAMES on incoming mail are configurated in the mailet pipe line (/conf/config.xml).
 Look at it if you want to understand what's happening.

   Step 5: configuration.

-    The configuration files are in apps/james/conf.
+    The configuration files are in apps/james/conf and apps/james/SAR-INF/.
 For new users, the only elements you need to worry about are in config.xml.
 You probably want to change the root password in the remote manager section and to add your local network's IP address to the anti-spam mailet.